Home Influencer Marketing instagram promotions

 How do Instagram Promotions Work? (+ Steps to Create Yours)

-How do Instagram promotions work?
-And why would you use them instead of ads?
-Good questions.
+How do Instagram promotions work, and why might you choose them over ads?
+Great questions.

-In this article, we’ll explore answers to these and other equally important topics related to Instagram promotions.
-We’ll also show you how to create your very own promotion.
+In this article, we’ll dive into these topics and more, including how to create your own promotion.

 Monetising Instagram